On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Introduction

 In the special case that $(\xi,\eta)$ (equivalently $(U,L)$) is a bivariate Lévy process, the MMGOU process reduces to the \emph{generalized Ornstein-Uhlenbeck (GOU) process}, originally introduced in \cite{DEHAAN+KARANDIKAR_EmbeddingSDEcontinuoustimeprocess} and subsequently studied and applied by various authors, such as \cite{BNS01, BEHME+LINDNER+MALLER_StationarySolutionsSDEGOU, Kevei, KLM:2004, LINDNER+MALLER_LevyintegralsStationarityGOUP, MALLER+MUELLER+SZIMAYER_OUPExtensions, PAULSEN_RisksStochasticEnvironment1992}, to name just a few.
-Second-order properties of GOU processes like moments and tail distributions are specifically studied in \cite{BEHME_DistributionalPropertiesGOULevynoise}.\\ Another special case of the MMGOU process that has gained attention in the last few years is the \emph{Markov modulated Ornstein-Uhlenbeck (MMOU) process}.
-This can be obtained by specifying that $\xi_t= \alpha_{J_t} t$ is a piecewise linear MAP, while $\eta_t=\sigma_{J_t} B_t$ is a Markov modulated Brownian motion.
-The MMOU process has been introduced and studied first in \cite{HUANG+SPREJ_MarkovmodulatedOUP2014}, where also moments have been considered.
-Other articles like e.g. \cite{LINDSKOG+MAJUMDER_ExactLongtimebehaviourMAP2019} and \cite{ZHANG+WANG_StationarydistributionOUP2stateMarkovswitching2017} focused in stationarity properties. \\ As the stationary distribution of the MMGOU process is the distribution of an exponential functional, at this point we also mention \cite{SALMINENVOSTRIKOVA}, where moments of exponential functionals with deterministic integrator and with a general process with independent increments in the exponential are studied.
+Second-order properties of GOU processes like moments and tail distributions are specifically studied in \cite{BEHME_DistributionalPropertiesGOULevynoise}, as well as in \cite{BNS01, KLM:2004, LINDNER+MALLER_LevyintegralsStationarityGOUP} for special cases.\\ Another special case of the MMGOU process that has gained attention in the last few years is the \emph{Markov modulated Ornstein-Uhlenbeck (MMOU) process}.
+This can be obtained by specifying that \pa $U_t= -\gamma_{J_t} t$ is a piecewise linear MAP, while $L_t=\sigma_{J_t} B_t + \alpha_{J_t} t$ is a Markov modulated Brownian motion with drift, where $(\gamma_j,\alpha_j,\sigma_j)$ are constants with $\sigma_j>0, \gamma_j\geq 0$, and $\gamma_j>0$ for at least one $j\in S$.
+The MMOU process has been introduced and studied first in \cite{HUANG+SPREJ_MarkovmodulatedOUP2014}, where the authors also derive the mean and (autoco-)variance function of the MMOU process using methods from stochastic analysis, while a recursion for higher moments is derived using Laplace transforms.
+Other articles like e.g. \cite{LINDSKOG+MAJUMDER_ExactLongtimebehaviourMAP2019} and \cite{ZHANG+WANG_StationarydistributionOUP2stateMarkovswitching2017} focused on stationarity properties of MMOU processes.
+More precisely, in \cite{LINDSKOG+MAJUMDER_ExactLongtimebehaviourMAP2019}, assuming $\alpha_j\equiv 0$, conditions for stationarity of MMOU processes and some expressions for the stationary distribution as scale mixtures are derived.
+In \cite{ZHANG+WANG_StationarydistributionOUP2stateMarkovswitching2017}, again assuming $\alpha_j\equiv 0$, expressions for the Fourier transform of the density of an MMOU process with two-state Markov switching (i.e. $|S|=2$) are provided. \normal \\ As the stationary distribution of the MMGOU process is the distribution of an exponential functional, at this point we also mention \cite{SALMINENVOSTRIKOVA}, where moments of exponential functionals with deterministic integrator and with a general process with independent increments in the exponential are studied.